steffitan23/cubstart-website/src/hw/web/hw2.md

 ### Question 2.
 Fill this in with details about your degree, major(s), and coursework.
 Use at least 1 header tag (h3, b, or em).
 _You can experiment with the 3 tags to see which you like best!_

 ### Question 3a.
-Create 2 to 3 divs with the same class (list-item), and fill them in with your work experiences.
+Copy-paste the div with the class experience-list-item a couple times, and fill them in with your work experiences.
 _Pop Quiz: Why do we have to use classes for this and not ids?_

 ### Question 3b.
 Fill this in with some bulletpoints on things you did.